JYCSEC/jycsec.github.io/_fitness/2019-big-three.md

 I started tracking my lifting around October 2017 and my lifts during that time were: benchpress - 95lbx10, deadlift - 155lbx5, and squats - 135lbx5.

 So, as of July 2019, I decided to strive for a weight lifting goal and hit the 1000lb club (One rep maximum for these three lifts add up to 1000lbs).
-My goals for this year is: Benchpress - 250lbs, Squat - 340lbs, and Deadlift - 415lbs.
+My goals for this year are: Benchpress - 250lbs, Squat - 340lbs, and Deadlift - 415lbs.
 Total, this would be 1005lbs.
 For a little bit of reference, I am currently at 160lbs and hope to be down to 150lbs by the end of the year.

 | Date     | Bench | Squat | Deadlift |
 | :------: | :---: | :---: | :------: |